Selvam-DG/Machine_Learning_Techniques/README.md

 # Machine Learning and Algorithms
 ### Supervised Machine Learning
-- The Output / dependent variable is known from the data.
+- The Output / dependent variable is available in the data.
 Design the model with the dependent and independent variables.
+With the help of model, we can predict the unknown output variable with the new dependent variables.
 - Regression
 - Classification
 ### Unsupervised Machine Learning